 I dumped the dry ingredients into a mixing bowl, and set it aside to begin working on the other ingredients.
 First I shredded the carrots, and the peeled and cored Granny Smith apple.
-Then, I added the crushed pineapple and shredded apple to a mesh strainer positioned over a bowl.
-Next, I pressed the fruit dry.
-I ended up with about 3/4 of a cup of liquid.
+Then I added the crushed pineapple and shredded apple to a mesh strainer positioned over a bowl, then I pressed the fruit dry.
+I ended up with about ¾ of a cup of liquid.

 I poured the liquid into a large skillet and brought it to a boil over medium-high heat for about 8 minutes to reduce it to a syrupy liquid.
 According to Cooks Country, the reason for doing this was that the fruit liquid made the muffins gummy and wet, but without the liquid, the muffins lacked the fruity flavor.
 Adding the syrupy liquid back into the batter inserted the fruity flavor without introducing too much moisture.

 I poured the reduced fruit liquid into a measuring cup to cool.
-In addition, I melted the butter, and set it aside to cool.
-When both were suitably cool, I combined them, added the eggs and vanilla, and whisked to combine.
+In addition I melted the butter and set it aside to cool.
+When both were suitably cool I combined them.
+I then added the eggs and vanilla, and whisked to combine.

 Using a 1½-inch disher, I portioned the batter into the cups of a mini muffin pan that I had sprayed with non-stick baking spray.

 I baked the mini muffins in a preheated 350° F oven for about 16 minutes.
 After the cooking had completed, they were golden brown and a toothpick inserted in center of a muffin came out clean.

 I allowed the muffins to cool for 10 minutes in the muffin pan.
 Then I turned them onto a wire rack to cool completely.
 I ended up with 3-½ dozen moist and delicious mini-muffins.
 Yum!